The EIDL Wave Is Here

 The Supplemental Targeted Advance ($5,000) was also a grant.

 Only the EIDL loan itself (the larger amount with the 30-year term at 3.75% for businesses / 2.75% for nonprofits) creates a repayment obligation.
+Note that if any portion of your EIDL loan is forgiven or discharged, the IRS may issue a 1099-C for the cancelled amount - see our guide on bankruptcy and tax consequences for how the insolvency exclusion can help.

 What Happens If You Default Without Filing Bankruptcy